WDI-SEA/fetch-reddit-slideshow/readme.md

 * Add some interesting style / animation
 * Create button to stop animation (tip: use [clearInterval](https://developer.mozilla.org/en-US/docs/Web/API/WindowTimers/clearInterval)).

+## Object Oriented?
+You can choose to use a class in this exercise, but you don't have to!
+Remember that a class is a "factory" for creating many similar instances.
+In this project, are there going to be several objects that have similar behavior?

 ## Example Deliverables

 ![Slide 1](./examples/ajaxexample1.jpg)